CccrizzZ/GGTExchange/README.md

 - need to implement player library
 - need to implement peer to peer page
 - need to implement peer to peer profit sharing function in smart contract
-- Home component need to have all components rendered

 ## 🌌 Deploy smart contract on Moonbeam testnet blockchain